Azure-Player/azure.datafactory.tools/README.md

 * Tokenisation in config file allows replace any value by Environment Variable or Variable from DevOps Pipeline

 The following features coming soon:
+* Support for Global Parameters
 * Build function to support validation of files, dependencies and config
 * Unit Tests of selected Pipelines and Linked Services

-> The module publish code which is created and maintanance by ADF in code repository, when configured.
+> The module publishes code, which is created and maintanance by ADF in code repository, when configured.

 # Overview